Measuring Returns

 The waitlist is the second half of the rule.
 There should always be a list of people who have asked for a seat and not been given one.
 When a seat opens, it goes to the top of the list, not back to the budget.
 Seats migrate toward the people who use them.
 This is how the spend stays defensible without ever requiring a fight about taking something away from someone who never wanted it in the first place.

 The reason this is hard is political, not analytical.
-The reason it works is that the leveraged people on your waitlist are the ones producing the returns the program is supposed to be measuring.
+The reason it works is that the champions on your waitlist (in the sense Selecting Talent names them) are the ones producing the returns the program is supposed to be measuring.
 Every seat sitting idle is a seat not in the hands of someone in the head of the distribution.
-The cost is not the $300.
-The cost is the leverage you did not get because the seat was somewhere else.
+The cost isn’t the $300.
+The cost is the leverage you didn’t get because the seat was somewhere else.

 What to tell the CFO

-The CFO does not want a productivity multiplier.
+The CFO doesn’t want a productivity multiplier.
 The CFO wants a defensible paragraph for the budget conversation.
-Here is the format that holds up.
+Here’s the format that holds up.

-AI program spend this quarter was $X. Three workflows show measurable cycle-time reductions of 50% or more: A, B, C. Two headcount requests that were on the workforce plan did not come in this cycle, representing approximately $Y in avoided cost.
+AI program spend this quarter was $X, against $W last quarter.
+Consumption concentrated in three teams, A, B, and C, where it bought cycle-time reductions of 50% or more in their core workflows.
+Two headcount requests that were on the workforce plan didn’t come in this cycle, representing approximately $Y in avoided cost.
 Outside vendor spend in [category] is down $Z year over year, attributable to internal AI capability.
-We removed N idle seats and reallocated them.
-Next quarter we are increasing investment in workflow A and piloting tool change in workflow D.
+We pulled consumption waste out of the high-volume jobs with caching and batching, and reallocated idle seats to the waitlist.
+Next quarter we’re funding the teams where spend is buying the most cycle time and piloting a tool change in workflow D.

-That is the entire report.
+That’s the entire report.
 No multiplier, no framework, no perception score.
-Spend, observable changes, headcount avoided, decisions made.
+Consumption by team against last quarter, the cycle time it bought, headcount avoided, decisions made.
 The absence of a fake number is the credibility signal.
-Any CFO who has lived through a previous wave of vendor-supplied productivity claims will recognize this immediately as the first AI report in two years that does not insult their intelligence.
+Any CFO who has lived through a previous wave of vendor-supplied productivity claims will recognize this as the first AI report in two years that doesn’t insult their intelligence.

-If you cannot fill in three of the four sentences in that paragraph, the program is not producing returns and no measurement framework is going to manufacture them.
-That is a useful piece of information.
+If you can’t fill in three of the four sentences in that paragraph, the program isn’t producing returns and no measurement framework is going to manufacture them.
+That’s a useful piece of information.
 It tells you to stop measuring and start cutting.

 Pull the seat-level usage report from your largest AI vendor.
 Sort by hours of meaningful use over the last thirty days.
 Highlight every seat under two hours per week.
-That list is your audit.
-Schedule a thirty-minute conversation with each holder’s manager this week.
-Two questions.
+That list is your audit, and the same one Evaluating Spend uses for the spend conversation; you’re now using it for the returns conversation.
+Then book thirty minutes with each holder’s manager this week.
+Two questions are enough.

-By Friday, you will have a downgrade list, a kill list, and the start of a waitlist.
-That is the first turn of the loop.
+By Friday, you’ll have a downgrade list, a kill list, and the start of a waitlist.
+That’s the first turn of the loop.
 Run it again in thirty days.
 Run it every thirty days after that.
 The measurement program is the loop.
 Everything else is a slide.